 I am a Computer Science graduate student in the PhD program at UC Berkeley.
 My advisor is Sylvia Ratnasamy, and my research interests are primarily in computer networks.
 My dissertation focuses on new opportunities and challenges arising from moving middlebox services to clouds and ISPs.

-I'm interested in big networking questions surrounding middleboxes, Internet-scale systems, measurement, Internet architecture, and cloud computing.
-Some of my past and current projects are below; a full list of my work is on my CV.
+I'm interested in big networking questions surrounding middleboxes, networked systems, measurement, Internet architecture, and cloud computing.
+Some of my past and current projects are below; more details are on my publications page and in my CV.

 In a study of 57 enterprise networks, we found that middleboxes like firewalls and caches are expensive, failure-prone, and difficult to manage.
 To resolve these challenges, we built APLOMB, a service which allows enterprises to ditch their middleboxes entirely.
 With APLOMB, cloud providers offer middleboxes as a "service" to enterprise clients who tunnel their traffic to a nearby datacenter to receive security and performance processing services.

 Network middleboxes must offer high availability, with automatic failover when a device fails.
-Achieving high availability is challenging because failover must correctly restore lost state (e.g., activity logs, port mappings) but must do so quickly (e.g., in less than typical transport timeout values to minimize disruption to applications) and with little overhead to failure-free operation (e.g., additional per-packet latencies of 10-100s of us).
+Unlike routers, when middleboxes fail they most recover lost state about active network connections to perform properly; without this lost state clients face connection resets, downtime, or insecure behaviors.
 No existing middlebox design provides failover that is correct, fast to recover, and imposes little increased latency on failure-free operations.
-We present a new design for fault-tolerance in middleboxes that achieves these three goals.
-Our system, FTMB (for Fault-Tolerant MiddleBox), adds only 30us of latency to median per packet latencies -- a 100-1000x improvement over existing fault-tolerance mechanisms.
+Our system, FTMB, adds only 30us of latency to median per packet latencies -- a 100-1000x improvement over existing fault-tolerance mechanisms.
 Our system introduces moderate throughput overheads (5-30%) and can reconstruct lost state in 40-275ms for practical system configurations.
-[Text Forthcoming]

 The rapid rise in adoption of encrypted protocols like HTTPS means that middleboxes are in trouble.
 Unable to access the data they need to inspect or modify, they either fail to do their job entirely, or adopt supsicious "man in the middle" approaches to decrypt the user's traffic and circumvent user privacy goals.
 We propose and implement BlindBox, a middlebox which uses new cryptographic algorithms to process user connections while leaving the user's traffic encrypted.
 BlindBox is the first system which can both meet users demands for privacy and permit network providers to inspect and process traffic, e.g., for intrusion detection.